siberoloji/siberoloji.github.io/_posts/2017-05-16-metaspliot-framework-icinde-parola-tarama.md

    PROTOCOLS  all              yes       A comma-delimited list of protocols to sniff or "all".
-   SNAPLEN    65535            yes       The number of bytes to capture TIMEOUT    1                yes       The number of seconds to wait for new data There are some options available, including the ability to import a PCAP capture file.
-We will run the psnuffle scanner in its default mode.
+   SNAPLEN    65535            yes       The number of bytes to capture TIMEOUT    1                yes       The number of seconds to wait for new data

 msf auxiliary(psnuffle) > run
 [*] Auxiliary module execution completed